Manolo Márquez: Managerial career

-In August 2020, Márquez was appointed as Hyderabad FC head coach.
-On 10 February 2021, Márquez penned down a two-year contract extension, that tied him with the club till 2023.
-The announcement came after he had led the team in ISL 2020–21 Season to achieve 23 points from first 16 fixtures and 4th place on the league table.
+On 31 August 2020, Márquez was appointed as the head coach of Indian Super League club Hyderabad.
+On 10 February 2021, he penned down a two-year contract extension, that tied him with the club till 2023.
+The announcement came after he had led the team in the 2020–21 season to a 5th-place finish on the league table, failing to qualify for the playoff by two points.
+Márquez led Hyderabad to their first ever ISL title in the 2021–22 season.
+The club qualified for the playoffs again in the 2022–23 season but lost to ATK Mohun Bagan in the semi-final.
+On 28 March 2023, Hyderabad announced that Márquez would leave them at the end of the season.